Cottonmouth

 Some cannabinoid receptors are located in the submandibular gland of the mouth which is responsible for producing 70% of the mouth’s saliva and is activated every time we consume marijuana.
 When these cannabinoid receptors go off, saliva production is inhibited.
 Weed also activates the sympathetic nervous system which actually stops the release of saliva from the salivary glands.
 The activation of the sympathetic nervous system is also responsible for why marijuana speeds up your heart rate.
 On the opposite end of the spectrum, when the parasympathetic nervous system is activated, it makes you salivate.
 Still, it’s not a very serious problem and it’s nothing that a tall glass of dihydrogen monoxide can’t cure.
 Seeing as how the other side effects you experience from weed are so incredibly awesome, (extreme giggling, relaxed state, food tasting better, etc.) cottonmouth is really nothing more than background noise to a beautiful symphony.

-One thought on “Cottonmouth
+1 thoughts on “Cottonmouth

 Comments are closed.